SchornacklabSLCU/amfinder/README.md

 ## `amfbrowser`<a name="amfbrowser"></a>

-This is a graphical interface for manual inspection of predictions and annotations.
-With `amfbrowser`, you can overlay image and predictions, and correct mispredictions.
+`amfbrowser` is a standalone graphical interface that enable the manual inspection of predictions and annotations.
+The tool can display predictions and annotations on top of the corresponding images.
+It enables users to edit values, to browse low-quality predictions, and to perform automatic conversion of `amf` predictions to annotations.

 ![](doc/amfbrowser.png)